 - Boroughs: City of London

-The trail started on 22nd May, and the City of London Corporation want your feedback.
+The City of London Corporation want your feedback before the 30th November.

 The first reports from the scheme show that it’s going very well: buses are getting through faster than expected, and pedestrians have more time to cross the roads.
 There are still a few vehicles passing through the junction, but this should continue to decrease as the trail goes on.

 The taxi trade is lining up to turn Bank Junction back into the dangerous, polluted horror it was before.

 For question 4 (Given your experiences, since the Bank on Safety scheme became operational, do you support these changes to becoming permanent?) we’d encourage everyone to answer